Throughout history, across cultures: the duress defense

 Yes.
-The Minnesota Supreme Court provides guidance on the defendant’s initial burden of notice and production, followed by the prosecution’s burden of proof, beyond any reasonable doubt:
+The Minnesota Supreme Court provides guidance on the defendant’s initial burden of notice and production.
+And once met, the prosecution has the burden of proof, beyond any reasonable doubt:

 As a common law defense vitiating criminal intent, the defense is generally available.
-State legislatures and courts, however, can modify the common law by choosing to do so in legislation or appellate court decision.
+Legislatures and courts, however, can modify the common law in legislation or appellate court decision.

 The common law codified into a Minnesota statute, where two or more persons